vitessio/website/content/en/docs/19.0/overview/supported-databases.md

 ## Supported Databases For Imports

-Vitess supports importing from a wide range of databases that include -
+Vitess supports importing from a wide range of databases that include:

 - [MySQL](https://www.mysql.com/) version 5.7 to 8.0
 - [Percona Server for MySQL](https://www.percona.com/software/mysql-database/percona-server) version 5.7 to 8.0